Effective Generation of Closed-form Soliton Solutions of the Continuous Classical Heisenberg Ferromagnet Equation: Introduction

-The second objective of this paper is to find an explicit multi-soliton solution formula for \eqref{eq:HF1}, which allows a classification of all its localized solutions, along with a description of their interaction.
-In order to achieve this goal, we will apply the matrix triplet method, which has proved successful in solving exactly - in the reflectionless case - several integrable equations \cite{DM0, DM1, DM2, DM3, DM4}.
-The idea of this method is to represent the Marchenko kernel as $Ce^{-(y+z)A}B$ (where $(A, B, C)$ is a suitable matrix triplet) in such a way that the Marchenko integral equation can be solved explicitly via separation of variables.
-The solutions obtained in this way will contain nothing more complicated than matrix exponentials and solutions of Lyapunov or Sylvester matrix equations \cite{Dym, CORBOOK}, hence can potentially be "unzipped" into lengthy expressions containing elementary functions.
-In the present preliminary paper we will show how to recover the famous HF one-soliton solution from \eqref{eq:final1}.
+To obtain this result we will develop the matrix triplet method, already employed to solve exactly, in the reflectionless case, several other integrable equations (\textit{e.g.}, see \cite{AktosunMee2006, DM0, DM1, DM2, DM3, DM4}).
+The idea of this method is to represent the Marchenko kernel as $Ce^{-x\,A}B$, where $(A, B, C)$ is a suitable matrix triplet (\ref{eq:5.1b}), in such a way that the Marchenko integral equation can be solved explicitly via separation of variables.
+The solutions obtained in this way will not contain anything more complicated than matrix exponentials and solutions of Lyapunov equations \cite{Dym, CORBOOK}, hence can be ``unzipped'' into lengthy expressions containing elementary functions.
+Moreover, for the one-soliton solution we specialize the expression obtained by using this algebraic approach in terms of the physical parameters used to characterize the one-soliton solution, \textit{i.e.} the velocity $v$ along the $x$-axis and the precessional frequency $\omega$, thereby obtaining the physical interpretation of the discrete eigenvalues and the norming constants.
+Furthermore, starting from \cite{ZT} we rederive the existence of a gauge transformation between the solutions of the nonlinear Schr\"{o}dinger equation and the solutions of classical Heisenberg ferromagnet equation.
+We postpone to future investigation the effect of such transformation when both solutions are expressed in terms of the same triplet of matrices.

+Closed form solutions of the Heisenberg equation can be generated by the matrix triplet method \cite{CORBOOK}, and by the Riemann-Hilbert method \cite{APT}.
+The matrix triplet method is explicit in terms of matrix exponentials and inverse matrices, where a proof of the existence of the matrix inverses is available in the literature \cite{DM0}.
+The solution formulas are amenable to using matrix algebra methods and can be (and have been) used to test the accuracy of numerical methods to solve integrable nonlinear evolution equations \cite{FermoMeeSeatzu2016}.
+Also, explicit solution formulas obtained by means of the matrix triplet method for the nonlinear Schr\"{o}dinger and modified Korteweg-de Vries equations have been verified by direct substitution, disregarding entirely the IST method to derive them \cite{DM0,DM1}.
+On the other hand, the Riemann-Hilbert method requires one to solve a system of linear equations to determine certain parameters featured by the solution (\textit{e.g.}, see page 33 in \cite{APT}).